Izaiah-M/Littlelemon-Django-Api/README.md

 - `PATCH /api/menu-items/{menuItem}` (Manager Only): Updates a single menu item.
 - `DELETE /api/menu-items/{menuItem}` (Manager Only): Deletes a menu item.

+### User Group Management Endpoints

+#### /api/groups/manager/users

+- Role: Manager
+- Method: GET
+- Purpose: Returns all managers.

+#### /api/groups/manager/users

+- Role: Manager
+- Method: POST
+- Purpose: Assigns the user in the payload to the manager group and returns 201 - Created.

+#### /api/groups/manager/users/{userId}

+- Role: Manager
+- Method: DELETE
+- Purpose: Removes this particular user from the manager group and returns 200 - Success if everything is okay.
+If the user is not found, returns 404 - Not found.

+#### /api/groups/delivery-crew/users

+- Role: Manager
+- Method: GET
+- Purpose: Returns all delivery crew.

+#### /api/groups/delivery-crew/users

+- Role: Manager
+- Method: POST
+- Purpose: Assigns the user in the payload to the delivery crew group and returns 201 - Created.

+#### /api/groups/delivery-crew/users/{userId}

+- Role: Manager
+- Method: DELETE
+- Purpose: Removes this user from the delivery crew group and returns 200 - Success if everything is okay.
+If the user is not found, returns 404 - Not found.

+### Cart Management Endpoints

+#### /api/cart/menu-items

+- Role: Customer
+- Method: GET
+- Purpose: Returns current items in the cart for the current user token.

+#### /api/cart/menu-items

+- Role: Customer
+- Method: POST
+- Purpose: Adds the menu item to the cart.
+Sets the authenticated user as the user ID for these cart items.

+#### /api/cart/menu-items

+- Role: Customer
+- Method: DELETE
+- Purpose: Deletes all menu items created by the current user token.

+...

+### Order Management Endpoints

+#### /api/orders

+- Role: Customer
+- Method: GET
+- Purpose: Returns all orders with order items created by this user.

+#### /api/orders

+- Role: Customer
+- Method: POST
+- Purpose: Creates a new order item for the current user.
+Gets current cart items from the cart endpoints and adds those items to the order items table.
+Then deletes all items from the cart for this user.

+#### /api/orders/{orderId}

+- Role: Customer
+- Method: GET
+- Purpose: Returns all items for this order ID.
+If the order ID doesn't belong to the current user, it displays an appropriate HTTP error status code.

+#### /api/orders

+- Role: Manager
+- Method: GET
+- Purpose: Returns all orders with order items by all users.

+...

+#### /api/orders/{orderId}

+- Role: Manager
+- Method: DELETE
+- Purpose: Deletes this order.

+#### /api/orders

+- Role: Delivery crew
+- Method: GET
+- Purpose: Returns all orders with order items assigned to the delivery crew.

+#### /api/orders/{orderId}

+- Role: Delivery crew
+- Method: PATCH
+- Purpose: A delivery crew can use this endpoint to update the order status to 0 or 1.
+The delivery crew will not be able to update anything else in this order.

 ## Usage

 To use this API, follow the steps below: